 The Skyline® outdoor air handler unit can be equipped with a base assembly that provides a mechanical fit and seal to the building's Island Roof Curbing.
 Skyline outdoor air handlers must be ordered from the factory with one of two possible options in order to mount the unit on a roof curb.
 The first options are the curb ready base option where the unit will be delivered in multiple pieces and will have to be assembled on the roof curb.
-The second option is the unitized base option where the unit will be delivered have the unit will be delivered.
-If the delivered is a single piece.
-Neither base is available for field application to the air handler.
+The second option is the unitized base option where the unit will be delivered, lifted, and installed on the roof curb as a single piece.
+Neither base is availabe for field application to the air handler.